 Director: Dr. Manish Arora

 The Core is designed to support transdisciplinary and translational research across the Center by combining an Exposure Biomarker Laboratory and a Molecular Biomarker Laboratory, housed in a single shared in the heart of the Medical School campus.
-The IHSFC also contains a Biospecimens Subcore that is home to Mount Sinai’s recently established Placenta Biobank, a joint venture between Preventive Medicine and MCHDI, and a Clinical Population Access Subcore designed to increase access to Mount Sinai’s clinical practices for EHS research.
+The IHSFC also contains a Biospecimens Subcore that is home to Mount Sinai’s recently established Placenta Biobank, a joint venture between Environmental Medicine and Public Health, MCHDI, and a Clinical Population Access Subcore designed to increase access to Mount Sinai’s clinical practices for EHS research.

 - Generate standard exposure biomarkers (e.g., hair mercury, urinary BPA etc) and also to develop novel biomarkers of exposure.